Views API#

 Bases: BaseRestView[ModelT, SchemaT, CreateSchemaT, UpdateSchemaT, IdT]

-RestView creates a synchronous CRUD/REST interface for database objects.
+RestView creates a sync CRUD/REST interface for database objects.
 Basic usage:

 class FooView(RestView):